Eleven CEOs share their stories. They are active in extremely diverse sectors, and are guiding their companies through various development stages.

 How large is the potential of the market in which you operate?

 Martijn Joris: The technology offers added value in many sectors: automotive, construction, the medical world, fashion, furniture, and more.
 McKinsey estimates that the overall market value of customisable and/or digitally manufactured products will exceed 100 billion USD in 2025.
 The overall production market has a value of 12 trillion.
 Part of this market will convert into digital manufacturing, including 3D printing.

 How have you financed your story up to this point?
 Moving from start-up to scale-up, does this demand a different approach?

-Martijn Joris: We have founded Twikit at the end of 2012.
-During the first three years, we grew step-by-step using or own capital and a number of grants.
+Martijn Joris: We founded Twikit at the end of 2012.
+During the first three years, we grew step-by-step using our own capital and a number of grants.
 We entered into a partnership with the Antwerp equity fund Buysse & Partners at the end of 2015.
 They made 1 million Euro available.
 The transition from start-up to scale-up requires a completely different approach.
 You must keep reinventing yourself in a number of fields: team, structure, go-to market, and also in terms of capital.

 How difficult is it to find capital for young entrepreneurs?
 Is it more difficult or easier than you might think?